Top Noodle’s quite a surprising package.

-We’ve eaten at Top Noodle twice, and particularly enjoyed the Sui Gyoza (five soft dumplings in a delicious broth, served with chilli on the side – at $5 per serve, it’s absolutely addictive); Salmon Caviar (the glistening roe balls explode in your mouth); Tuna and Salmon Sashimi – very fresh and cheap; and the Eel bowl, which features the best eel we’ve tasted on the Coast – mild and moist without any fishy after-taste at all.
+We’ve eaten at Top Noodle a number of times, and particularly enjoyed the Sui Gyoza (five soft dumplings in a delicious broth, served with chilli on the side – at $5 per serve, it’s absolutely addictive); Salmon Caviar (the glistening roe balls explode in your mouth); Tuna and Salmon Sashimi – very fresh and cheap; and the Eel bowl, which features the best eel we’ve tasted on the Coast – mild and moist without any fishy after-taste at all.
 Judging by the quality of these dishes, the extensive menu deserves many return visits!

 Service is fast, with food arriving promptly, simply but pleasantly presented, albeit in a haphazard order (one entrée dish arrives after the mains)!
 On one wall, Michael Jackson dances silently, marionette-like, on the LCD TV, hardly getting a glance.
 There’s a whole mix of people dining: young couples who’ve been here enough to order without looking at the menu, surfers directly off the beach and extended family groups on holidays.

 There’s plenty on the menu suitable for children: the Mini bowls such as Salmon Toto (minced salmon belly over rice) for $6, Gyoza, Karaage or Katsu Don, as well as milder soups.
 Top Noodle could also provide a great quick meal before the movies.
 On Tuesday nights there’s even an extra 10% off!